importmattie/CHArD_GLORYS/README.md

 An implementation of ClickHist for exploring the GLORYS dataset

-Author: Matthew Niznik (matthewniznik on Github)
+Author: Mattie Niznik (importmattie on Github)

-E-mail: matt@matthewniznik.com | mniznik@rsmas.miami.edu
+E-mail: mattie.niznik@princeton.edu

 Version 0.0.1